 Find out about current and recently completed key developments taking place across the Harris Quarter from other public and private sector investment:

-- The new market hall opened in early 2018
+- Preston Market Hall opened in early 2018

 - Comprises 1200sqm of trading space within a contemporary glazed open aired enclosure

 - Included the restoration of the 1875 Market Canopy

 - Box Market under the Fish Market canopy plus public realm work